 Examples of risk factors include:

-- heavy alcohol use: Alcohol abuse can cause cellular changes that increase the risk for developing certain cancers.
+- Heavy alcohol use.
+Misusing alcohol can result in cellular changes that increase the risk for developing certain cancers.
 These include liver cancers.

-- IV drug use: Sharing needles for drugs like heroin and methamphetamine can increase the likelihood of contracting hepatitis B or C. Hepatitis B or C can impair liver function and increase the risk for liver cancer.
+- Sharing needles.
+Sharing needles can increase the likelihood of contracting hepatitis B or C. Hepatitis B or C can impair liver function and increase the risk for liver cancer.

-HAART (sometimes called ART) reduces the amount of HIV that circulates within the blood, boosting the ability of the immune system to fight infection.
+HAART (sometimes called ART) reduces the amount of HIV that circulates within the blood, boosting the ability of the immune system to fight the virus.
 While incidence of KS and NHL is decreasing, the risk for developing these cancers is still higher for people with HIV.

-Early detection and treatment can result in a more positive outlook for some types of cancer:
+Early detection and treatment can result in a better outlook for people with some types of cancer:

-- lung cancer: Don’t smoke.
-This lifestyle change can significantly lower your risk of developing lung cancer.
+- Lung cancer.
+Don’t smoke.
+This lifestyle change can significantly lower the risk of developing lung cancer.

 - the type of cancer